 When comes to setting the criteria and requirements for a dream house, the list of considerations can definitely go on and on, from location to its’ proximity to the nearby MRT stations and amenities, to whether it is a freehold or leasehold property.
+However before getting to all these, do ensure that you are financially ready first.

 Things to note before buying your dream house